 Origin and Distribution

-The Giant Danio (Devario aequipinnatus) originates from the hill streams and standing waters of India, Nepal, Bangladesh, Myanmar, and northern Thailand.
-Their natural habitat is clear water, ranging from free-flowing to still water.
-The genus of fish has changed over the years, and it is common to see this species referred to by the name Danio in literature.
-The Malabar Danio (Devario malabaricus) was once considered the same species, but it has been identified as a separate but closely related species.
+The assigned genus of this fish has changed over the years, and it is common to see this species referred to just by the name Danio in the literature.
+The Malabar Danio (Devario malabaricus) was once considered the same species, but it has since been re-identified as a separate but closely related species.

 Colors and Markings

-Due to its size, the Giant Danio is not well suited to being kept with smaller fish.
-The rule of thumb is not to combine small fish with any fish that is large enough to swallow them.
+Due to its size, the giant danio is not well suited to being kept with smaller fish.
+The rule of thumb is not to combine small fish with any fish large enough to swallow them.
 Small characins would be at risk, but medium to large characins may be suitable.
-Any medium- to large-sized bottom-dwelling fish will do well with Giant Danios.
-Slow-moving fish, such as Angelfish or Bettas, are not suitable as tankmates with Giant Danios.
-Smaller community fish are also unsuitable tankmates for Giant Danios.
-They make excellent additions to Cichlid tanks, as long as the Cichlid species are not overly aggressive.
-Giant Danios should always be kept in a school of a half dozen at a minimum, preferably more.
-Smaller numbers often result in aggressive behavior toward other fish, and even one another.
+Any medium- to large-sized bottom-dwelling fish will also do well with giant danios.

 Giant Danio Habitat and Care